c1aire1ancaster/skimd-it-news-be/README.md

 **Important Note**: The link is to the '/' path meaning the serve will correctly respond with a 404 error message.
 Make a request to an existing endpoint (see endpoints file) to be served data from the database.
 Example endpoint is <code>/api/users</code>.

-Link to repository for backend project for Skim'd It: https://github.com/c1aire1ancaster/skimd-it-news-be
+Link to repository for frontend project for Skim'd It: https://github.com/c1aire1ancaster/skimd-it-news-fe

 ---